How to Teach Constructed Response Using the RACE Strategy

-- Make sure to start teaching the RACE strategy fairly early in the year, so there’s plenty of time to practice it.
-Starting right before testing is not going to be very effective.
+- Make sure to start teaching the RACE strategy early in the year, so there’s plenty of time to practice.
+If you teach this strategy right before standardized testing, it will not be very effective.

-- Do start with short passages.
-One page is ideal in my mind.
-Giving students practice with shorter texts will help them gain confidence for the longer texts to come.
+- Start with short passages.
+One page is ideal.
+Giving students practice with shorter texts will help them gain confidence for the longer texts in the future.
 Baby steps, right?

-- You’ll want to have students write constructed responses repeatedly, but NOT for every passage and NOT every day!
-Constructed responses are somewhat of a chore, even with an awesome strategy like RACE.
+- Constructed responses are somewhat of a chore, even with an excellent strategy like RACE.

 - I try not to burn kids out on any one thing so that they dread it.
 It would be like asking them to write a five-paragraph essay each day.
 No one wants to do that.
-So, my advice is to give them a good foundation for how to write them and then sprinkle them in every now and then throughout the year.
-The spiral is key!
+So, my advice is to give them a good foundation for how to write them and then sprinkle them in now and then throughout the year.
+Spiral practice is key!

-Finally, if you’d like to read more about how to teach text evidence, I wrote a post you might want to read too:
+If you’d like to read more about how to teach text evidence, we have another post you may want to read :